Climbing / Climbers / Bernhard Fiedler

 Moon Climbing – Do you have a favourite style of climbing (traditional, sport, bouldering etc)?

-Bernhard - Whatever I do in that moment is my favourite.
+Bernhard - Whatever I do at that time is what I am into.

 Moon Climbing – You are stuck on a desert island with just one route and one boulder.
 Which ones would you choose and why?

-Bernhard - ”Lock Stock and Two Smocking Barrels“ on the Diabolo wall in Mallorca.
-Because it’s the best.
-Going for the big jug and swinging out 12 meter above the see with only water underneath makes me feel sooooo deeply satisfied.
+With slight benefits for the first one, because going for the big jug and swinging out 12 meter above the see underneath makes me feel sooooo deeply satisfied.

 Moon Climbing – Who is your climbing hero or inspiration and why?

-Bernhard - I love climbing.
-I love share emotions with my friends.
-I love the ecstatic moment, that lasts forever.
-I love the searching, the travelling, the wasted time and body,… I want to thank people like Güllich or Loskot or Sharma, who helped me discovering the potential and the beauty, that climbing has for me, by doing, what they did.
+And there is people, there is the constant searching, and the travelling, the wasted time and body,… I want to thank people like Güllich or Loskot or Sharma, who helped me discovering the potential and the beauty of this sport, by doing, what they did.

 Moon Climbing - How often do you climb?